mattermost/mattermost/doc/integrations/Single-Sign-On/Gitlab.md

 ## Configuring GitLab Single-Sign-On

-The following steps can be used to configure Mattermost to use GitLab as a single-sign-on (SSO) service for team creation, account creation and sign-in.
+Follow these steps to configure Mattermost to use GitLab as a single-sign-on (SSO) service for team creation, account creation and sign-in.

 1. Login to your GitLab account and go to the Applications section either in Profile Settings or Admin Area.
 2. Add a new application called "Mattermost" with the following as Redirect URIs: